 What transportation arrangements have been made?

 You are responsible for their own transportation to and from the seminar.
 Please include all details of your itinerary on your Pre-Seminar Forms.
-If you have last minute transportation problems up through Friday, June 2nd, please notify Director of Operations, Drew Granucci at email@example.com.
+If you have last minute transportation problems up through Friday, June 2nd, please notify Director of Operations, Renee Rushefski at firstname.lastname@example.org.

 When will the program conclude?